 2. GET FANCY

-Remember that one of the greatest benefits of hosting virtual happy hours (besides interacting with your friends) is to break up the monotony of quarantine by bringing some fun and lightheartedness into your life and the lives of others.
+Remember that one of the greatest benefits of hosting virtual happy hours is to forget the distance between your friends who have moved more than a short drive away.
 To maximize this effect, go all out.

 3. HIRE THE EXPERTS